ProteinGym/proteingym-benchmark/docs/decisions/0001-model-validation-decisions.md

 ### Option 2: Validate only the source code.

+The benefit is that we only check the source code without extra dependencies and with less assumptions.

+#### Example

 In the benchmark's repo, we just import the source code and walk through its main module to check its entrypoints:

 ```python